tolitius/bb8/README.md

 * a public key that is also known as account's `address`
 * a private key that is also known as `seed`

-`stellar-mc` has a `--gen-keys` option to generate this pair of keys:
+`stellar-mc` has a `--gen-keys` flag to generate this pair of keys:

 ``` sh
 $ ./stellar-mc --gen-keys foo